Daksh4Code/FamConnect-Family-contacts-simplified/README.md

   email addresses, for any individual in my database. **(CUSTOM)**
 ## In phase 2:
-- As a user, when the 'quit' option is selected from the application's main menu, I want to be given the option of saving the contacts and their added details so far to a file.
-I also want to be given the option of not saving, if I wish to do so.
+- As a user, when the application's main menu is displayed, I want to be given the option of saving the contacts and their added details so far to a file.
-- As a user, when I start the application, I want to be given the option of reloading the contacts and their details added so far from the file and resume from there.
-I also want to be given the option of not reloading, if I wish to do so.
+- As a user, when I start the application, I want to be given the option of (re)loading the contacts and their details added so far from the file, from the previous run, and resume from there.